Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 ADDITIONAL INFORMATION: The Skills Framework was developed in 2015 but was last refreshed in 2022 to keep pace with latest industry trends in Product Development.

-TARGET GROUP(S): Citizens; Non-governmental organisations; Training providers; Curriculum Developers; IT Professionals; Labour market partners (employers and unions)
+TARGET GROUP(S): Citizens; Non-governmental organisations (NGOs) Curriculum Developers; Sector: IT Professionals; Labour market (social partners)